Catthorpe Interchange

-The interchange currently handles over 157,000 vehicles per day and as the previous layout was overloaded and had a poor safety record, improvements were required.
+As of December 2019, the interchange handled over 157,000 vehicles per day.
+Prior to reconfiguration in 2014, the previous layout was overloaded and had a poor safety record, meaning improvements were required.
 Traffic attempting to avoid the interchange caused congestion and nuisance in nearby towns and villages.
 The Highways Agency acknowledged that the layout of the interchange resulted in a serious accident problem, inconvenience for those wishing to travel between villages in the area, and delays and congestion for both motorway and non-motorway traffic.
 In January 2014, the work on upgrading the junction to a new free-flowing layout began.
 The final phase, the local link road, was opened to traffic on 22 December 2016.

 History

 Although references to the Catthorpe Interchange started to appear from the mid-1970s, the interchange was only formally created in 1994 to join the newly established A14 trunk road with the existing M1 and M6 motorways.
 A non-standard layout was adopted and a sub-standard dumb-bell roundabout was created to handle the A14 traffic, and which became grossly inadequate before 2010.
 Prior to the junction with the A14 being created, there was a simple fork junction, opened in 1971, joining the M6 to the M1.
 At that stage traffic from Birmingham on the M6 wishing to travel north and east left the M6 at junction 1 to join the A426 road.

 The interchange had been grossly overloaded.
 In the five years prior to March 2010, more than twelve people were killed and many more seriously injured in crashes at the interchange.